FrameXX/melody-generator/README.md

 ### Definition

-`repeat_count tone1_start_frequency tone1_end_frequency tone1_start_volume tone1_end_volume tone1_duration tone2_start_frequency tone2_end_frequency tone2_start_volume tone2_end_volume tone2_duration`
+`repeat_count soundwave1_start_frequency soundwave1_end_frequency soundwave1_start_volume soundwave1_end_volume soundwave1_duration soundwave2_start_frequency soundwave2_end_frequency soundwave2_start_volume soundwave2_end_volume soundwave2_duration`

 **All arguments are integers.**

 - repeat_count - Defines how many times should the melody repeat.
 When set to 0 the melody will repeat indefinitely.
-- tonex_start_frequency, tonex_end_frequency - During its playback the to frequency changes linearly from start frequency to end frequency.
+- soundwavex_start_frequency, soundwavex_end_frequency - During its playback the to frequency changes linearly from start frequency to end frequency.
 The frequency is defined in hz and can be values from 1hz up to 3000hz.
-- tonex_start_volume, tonex_end_volume - Same as for start end frequency.
+- soundwavex_start_volume, soundwavex_end_volume - Same as for start end frequency.
 The volume is a % from 0 to 100.
-- tonex_duration - Defines duration of the tone playback in miliseconds.
+- soundwavex_duration - Defines duration of the soundwave playback in miliseconds.

 ### Example